corsodr/link-preview-api/README.md

 - description
 - image

-It works by fetching the HTML for the provided URL, using Cheerio to parse the HTML, and extracting link preview data from metatags.
+It fetches the HTML for the URL, parses the HTML with Cheerio, and extracts link preview data from metatags.

 ## Try it